-- 1. Analyze key aspects of literature, such as how fiction writers use plot, character, setting, point of view, symbolism, and theme, and how poets use imagery, musical devices, diction, form, and tone. - 2.
-Place and explain literary works within their historical and cultural contexts. - 3.
-Connect the themes expressed in literature to their own experiences. - 4.
+- 1. Analyze key aspects of children's literature, such as how writers for children use plot, character, setting, point of view, symbolism, and theme, as well as imagery, musical devices, diction, form, and tone. - 2.
+Place and explain literary and artistic works for children within their historical and cultural contexts. - 3.
+Connect the themes expressed in children's literature to their own experiences. - 4.
 Write engaging and well-supported essays using analysis and synthesis to explore literary themes. - 5.
 Use common terms and concepts appropriate to the study of literature. - 6.
-Describe the cultural diversity and literary achievements of selected indigenous writers and storytellers from Hawai'i and the Pacific.
+Analyze the interplay of text and pictures unique to illustrated children's literature and picturebooks.